Energy Landscape Design Principle for Optimal Energy Harnessing by Catalytic Molecular Machines

-If the temperature periodically oscillates in time, the chemical reaction is driven out of NESS, and can eventually reach a time-periodic state (i.e., a periodic orbit in probability space): $\vec p(t+\tau)=\vec p(t)$, where $\tau$ is period of temperature oscillation.
+If the temperature non-quasi-statically oscillates in time, the chemical reaction is driven out of NESS.
+The system eventually reaches a time-periodic state (i.e., a periodic orbit in probability space): $\vec p(t+\tau)=\vec p(t)$, where $\tau$ is period of temperature oscillation.
 There have been studies of the periodic states under periodic temperature modulation \cite{berthoumieux2007response,Lemarchand2012-jl, lemarchand2012chemical}.
-However, in general it is extremely difficult to analytically solve the dynamics for arbitrary systems or arbitrary reaction landscapes.
-To derive the generic design principle, in this letter we consider the \emph{fast oscillation limit} $\tau \rightarrow 0$ \footnote{Although the design principle is derived under the fast oscillation limit, Fig.~ indicates that the result is applicable to finite driving frequencies. }, where a perturbation analysis \cite{tagliazucchi2014dissipative} for small periods $\tau$ could reveal an analytical solution of the periodic orbit shrinking into a fixed point $\vec {p}(t) \rightarrow \vec p^{\,*}$, which leads to a general principle that applies to arbitrary reaction energy landscapes.
+However, it is generally impossible to analytically solve the dynamics for arbitrary systems or arbitrary reaction landscapes.
+To derive the generic design principle, in this letter, we consider the \emph{fast oscillation limit} $\tau \rightarrow 0$ \footnote{Although the optimal design principle is derived under the fast oscillation limit, Fig.~3 indicates that the optimal catalyst here is able to invert reaction direction even under finite driving frequencies. }, where a perturbation analysis \cite{tagliazucchi2014dissipative} for small periods $\tau$ could reveal an analytical solution of the periodic orbit shrinking into a fixed point $\vec {p}(t) \rightarrow \vec p^{\,*}$, which leads to a general principle that applies to arbitrary reaction energy landscapes.
 (See Appendix.)
 The fixed point $\vec p^{\,*}$ can be considered as an \emph{effective NESS} corresponding to an \emph{effective rate matrix} $\hat R^{*}$:

 where the effective rate matrix is nothing but the time average of $\hat R(\beta(t))$ over a period: